codersantosh/acme-coming-soon/readme.txt

 The plugin is handy when you are developing a new blog or site, or working on updates and maintenance for an existing site.
 Redirecting visitors to a specially designed page will ensure a smooth user experience.
 You can explain the changes and let visitors know when they can expect the site to be fully operational again.

+# Inbuilt Patterns for Quick Setup

+The 'Coming Soon and Maintenance Mode Page' plugin comes with a collection of inbuilt Gutenberg Block Patterns that users can easily apply for a quick setup.

+== Locating and Inserting Patterns ==

+- Access the Block Editor:** Open the page or post where you want to use a pattern.
+Click the "Add Block" button (+) or the "+" sign in the top left corner of the block editor.

+- Switch to the Patterns Tab:** In the block inserter window, click the "Patterns" tab.
+This displays all available patterns.

+- Coming Soon and Maintenance:** Within the Patterns tab, find the category labeled "Coming Soon and Maintenance."
+This categorization ensures a quick and efficient search for the patterns tailored to your needs.

+- Insert a Pattern:** Click on one of the pattern to insert it directly into your edit content area.

+- Modify as Needed:** The inserted pattern serves as a starter template.
+Customize it effortlessly to align with your specific requirements.
+Modify text, colors, and any other elements to ensure your Coming Soon or Maintenance Mode page reflects your unique style.

 = Features =

 - Enable or disable Coming Soon (Maintenance) Mode with a simple click.